Disorder effects in a model of competing superconducting and charge-density wave orders in YBa$_2$Cu$_3$O$_{6+x}$: Conclusions

 \section{Conclusions}

 One of the goals of the present study was to explore the extent to which the observations of Achkar et al. \cite{Achkar-disorder} can be explained from the perspective of competing superconducting and CDW orders and their coupling to the chain-layer potential.
 We have shown that one of these findings, namely, that the disordering of the oxygen ortho structure cuts the amplitude of the CDW structure factor in half but leaves its temperature dependence unchanged, is reproduced to a good approximation by the model.
 We have found that eliminating the potential correlations in the chain-layer reduces the average local amplitude of CDW order by only a few percents.
-Hence, the large reduction of the structure factor in the model is a result of a degradation of the CDW phase correlations.
+Hence, the large reduction in the model's structure factor arises from the degradation of the CDW phase correlations.
 This fact is also apparent in the decrease of the CDW correlation length.
 Here, however, the model departs from the experiment where the changes in correlation length were relatively minor, especially below $T_c$.